 - List the safe transport options available from your premises.
 Ensure you have processes to keep this information up to date. - 2.
-Describe how these options will be promoted to members and their guests. - 3.
-Detail what will be done in the event of staff becoming aware of situations when persons who have been drinking, intend to drive.
+Describe how these options will be promoted to customers - 3.
+Detail what will be done in the event of staff becoming aware of situations when customers who have been drinking, intend to drive.